Professor Milo: Film

-Professor Milo appears in a flashback in Scooby-Doo! & Batman: The Brave and the Bold, voiced by Sam Riegel.
-Years prior, he experimented on a faulty teleportation device that seemingly killed his colleague Dr. Leo Scarlett until Batman discovered Milo's work and defeated him.
+Professor Milo appears in a flashback in Scooby-Doo! & Batman: The Brave and the Bold.
+Years prior, he experimented on a faulty teleportation device that seemingly killed his colleague Leo Scarlett until Batman discovered Milo's work and defeated him.
+His other lab assistant would go on to become The Riddler and revive the project.

 Video games

 Professor Milo appears as a non-playable character in Batman: Arkham Underworld, voiced again by Armin Shimerman.
 This version provides his services to supervillains, offering to provide gadgets, upgrade their abilities, and grant them new ones.